Vexed01/Vex-Cogs/docs/statusdev.rst

     This event triggers before updates are sent to channels.
 See above for details.

-    :type feed: :class:`dict`
+    :type feed: :class:`FeedDict`
-    :param feed: A fully parsed dictionary with individual updates in the incident split up.
+    :param feed: A fully parsed object with individual updates in the incident split up.
+See `Custom Objects`_.

         .. note::
             The time the ``time`` key should be a datetime object but it could